Last Updated: 6/11/21 | June 11th, 2021

 And it’s not just for Americans — Canadians, UK residents, Australians, Kiwis, and Spaniards can work these systems in their favor.
 (In reality, anyone can, but it’s just easier if you’re in these countries.
 So, while I will use the American market as an example, as that is the one I have access to, the principles and strategies I use can apply to you.
 Just substitute your local cards and programs for mine!)

 One quick note before we begin (especially to the travel hackers reading this): in the travel hacking world, my mileage earning is pretty small.
-I know people who earn multiple millions of miles a year doing what I do (and a few other things), but I value my time, so why spend time earning miles I don’t need?
-My mileage needs are taken care of.
+I know people who earn multiple millions of miles a year but I value my time so why spend time earning miles I don’t need?
 I don’t waste time getting miles I don’t need.

-Miles also lose value over time as airlines change their earning and burning rules, so I would rather have what I need and not waste time getting something with a decreasing value.
+Miles also lose value over time as airlines change their earning and burning rules so I would rather not waste time getting something with a decreasing value.
 Miles aren’t money.